Over 10 years ago I fell in love with PPC because it was the most measurable and optimizable marketing channel.

 If I’ve convinced you in the importance of measuring and tracking your PPC account activity, here’s how to do it.

 Set the date range to the time period you’re interested in, then click on the Download button to export the report in a CSV format.
-AdWords groups together different changes by campaign and ad group; for example in the screenshot you can see that there were 39 bid changes within a single ad group.
+Google Ads groups together different changes by campaign and ad group; for example in the screenshot you can see that there were 39 bid changes within a single ad group.
 So, to process the exported data, you’ll need to do some manual data manipulation in Excel to decompress the change history log.

 The report will calculate and display your Account Activity in the last 30 and 90 days and break it out by types of account optimizations are happening in your account.
 Here’s an example of what the Account Activity section of the AdWords Grader report looks like.